 I think they also have one in San Jose or in Santa Clara County that might be closer to you.
 They will take furniture but you have to schedule a pickup (and sent them photos in advance of what you want to consign) and you have to pay to deliver the items there.
 I’ve not actually used them before with clients.
 We usually go another route.
 1123 Industrial Rd A, San Carlos, 94070

 San Jose or San Francisco; they take clothing for women looking for jobs/appropriate attire.
 My stylist donates to them all the time.

 But only for items you know you’ll get a good return on; online selling takes a lot of time and patience.
 I know someone who can possibly list the stuff for you and you pay her a commission.

 I do not personally have an account here but it’s good for clothing/accessories.

 By far the best tool for me to get strange items (boy scout memorabilia; photo dark room supplies; etc.) to homes and out of the landfill.
 I have tips for posting so you’ll get more views

 I’ve had a lot of success with this website.
 They require a lot of information but they have a worldwide reach and help out with shipping.
 I love using them.

 Just like Chairish but even higher end.

-I also have connections to appraisers who can help you find out the value of items and introduce you to sellers who would be interested in consigning.
-I used to work in the auction world (Christie’s, Sotheby’s and Bonhams) so can connect you with people there if you’re interested in going that route.
-Please just reach out and ask!
+I also have connections to appraisers at Pall Mall Art Advisors who can help you find out the value of items and introduce you to sellers who would be interested in consigning.
+I used to work in the auction world (Christie’s, Sotheby’s and Bonhams) so can connect you with people at those companies if you’re interested in going that route.
+Please reach out and ask!